-The project was presented on April 27, 2022, to the City of Victoria's Advisory Design Panel (ADP) and on May 10, 2022, to the Heritage Advisory Panel (HAP).

-Varying comments and suggestions were made by panel members, covering a range of topics such as building height, landscaping, connections to the Harbour, and heritage designation.
-Many of the suggestions have been incorporated in the updated submission; comments have been addressed under separate cover.
+AdvisoryThe project was presented on April 27, 2022, to the City of Victoria's Advisory Design PanelPanels(ADP) and on May 10, 2022, to the Heritage Advisory Panel (HAP) and passed in these instances.
+Comments and questions by panel members, covered a range of design subjects including building height, landscaping, connections to the Harbour, and heritage designation.
+Many are addressed in the updated submission under separate cover.